AdrianoW/IDS-test/README.md

 1. Calculate the total number of times each word has been tweeted.
 2. Calculate the median number of unique words per tweet, and update this median as tweets come in.

-For example, suppose that 5 separate tweets come in
+For example, suppose that we have 5 separate tweets come in

-> My latest #Gartner research: "Lessons Learned From Advanced #Analytics in Action" http://ow.ly/P4heo  #bigdata #GartnerBI
+- My latest #Gartner research: "Lessons Learned From Advanced #Analytics in Action" http://ow.ly/P4heo  #bigdata #GartnerBI
-Is #BigData Finally the Answer to End Poverty? @LavanyaRathnam http://ow.ly/O8gt3  #Analytics
+- Is #BigData Finally the Answer to End Poverty? @LavanyaRathnam http://ow.ly/O8gt3  #Analytics
-Interview: Xia Wang, AstraZeneca on #BigData and the Promise of Effective Healthcare #KDN http://ow.ly/OT2Uj
+- Interview: Xia Wang, AstraZeneca on #BigData and the Promise of Effective Healthcare #KDN http://ow.ly/OT2Uj
-Guest post on How to Use #BigData to Better Understand Your Customers! #DataScience http://ow.ly/P43ef
+- Guest post on How to Use #BigData to Better Understand Your Customers! #DataScience http://ow.ly/P43ef
-Big data is not just for BIG business.
+- Big data is not just for BIG business.
 On how #bigdata is being deployed for small businesses: http://bddy.me/1BZukB3  @CXOtodayAlerts #SMB